fekoester/MMF/README.md

 Master Memory Function to calculate linear memory capacity of a time-delay based reservoir computer.
 ## Tutorial

 You will need Armadillo to compile the program.
+Otherwise the program uses basic C++ libraries, thus it should compile on every system.

 After compiling, start the program with ./nameOfProgram.